marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

   ![Lab 4 Task 12 screen](images/lab4-task12.png " ")

-## Task 13: Drop scripts from the Script Repository
+## Task 13: Drop scripts from the script repository
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 13.